Fishing vessel: Global trends

 About 1.3 million of these are decked vessels with enclosed areas.
 Nearly all of these decked vessels are mechanised, and 40,000 of them are over 100 tons.
 At the other extreme, two-thirds (1.8 million) of the undecked boats are traditional craft of various types, powered only by sail and oars.
 These boats are used by artisan fishers.

 The Cape Town Agreement is an international International Maritime Organization legal instrument established in 2012, that sets out minimum safety requirements for fishing vessels of 24 metres in length and over or equivalent in gross tons.

-In 2022 the world fishing fleet was estimated at 4.9 million vessels in 2022, down from a peak of 5.3 million in 2019, two-thirds of which were motorized.
-The largest part of the global fishing fleet is found in upper-middle-income (41%) and lower-middle-income (39%) countries, followed by high-income (11%) and low-income countries (8%).
-Asia hosts the world’s largest fishing fleet (71% of the total), followed by Africa (19%), Latin America and the Caribbean (5%), Northern America and Europe (2%), and Oceania (less than 1%).
-Asia hosts the largest fleets of motorized (80%) and non-motorized (54%) vessels and Africa hosts the second-largest non-motorized fishing fleet.
-Many fishing nations (e.g. China, Japan and European Union Member States) have continued their strategy of reducing the number of fishing vessels.
+The world fishing fleet was estimated at about 5 million vessels in 2024, operating mainly in Asia (72% of the total), followed by Africa (18%), Latin America and the Caribbean (6%), Northern America and Europe (2% each), and Oceania (less than 1%).
+Half of the world fishing fleet is concentrated in four Asian countries (Indonesia, Philippines, China and India), and two-thirds in just ten countries.
+Motorized vessels represent more than two-thirds of the global fishing fleet, operating mostly in Asia (80%), which also hosts the largest (53%) non-motorized fleet.
+Africa has the second-largest non-motorized fleet, estimated at 42% of the total.
+Many fishing nations (e.g. China, Japan and European Union Member States) continue policies of reducing the size of their fishing fleets.